webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 `initial` is the main chunk for the entry point.
 This chunk contains all the modules (and its dependencies) that you specify for an entry point.

 `non-initlal` is a chunk that may be lazy-loaded.
-It may appear when [dynamic import](/guides/code-splitting/#dynamic-imports) or [SplitChunkPlugin](/plugins/split-chunks-plugin/) is using.
+It may appear when [dynamic import](/guides/code-splitting/#dynamic-imports) or [SplitChunkPlugin](/plugins/split-chunks-plugin/) is being used.

 Each chunk has a corresponding __asset__.
-The assets are the output files - the result of the bundling.
+The assets are the output files - the result of bundling.

 __webpack.config.js__